Orthodontic Treatment Options at our Plymouth, MN Dental Clinic

 * Orthodontic pain can be perceived during almost all treatment procedures: separator placement, initial wire engagement, banding, wearing elastics, rapid maxillary expansion and debonding.

-* It has been well documented that orthodontic pain begins 12 h after applying orthodontic force, peaks after 1 day, gradually diminishes 3–7 days thereafter and returns to baseline levels after 1 month.
+* It has been well documented that orthodontic pain begins 12 hours after applying orthodontic force, peaks after 1 day, then gradually diminishes 3–7 days thereafter and returns to baseline levels after 1 month.

 We also concur with additional findings in the study that orthodontic pain typically diminishes in most patients 1 week following orthodontic treatments, however approximately, 40% of adolescent patients said they experience minimal orthodontic pain after 1 week.
 At Smile Design Dentistry, we make your orthodontic care as painless as possible.